GalleonDAO/galleon-dbl-contracts/README.md

 ## Installing from `npm`

-`index-coop` publishes its contracts as well as [hardhat][22] and [typechain][23] compilation artifacts to npm.
+`galleon-dao` publishes its contracts as well as [hardhat][22] and [typechain][23] compilation artifacts to npm.

 The distribution comes with fixtures for mocking and testing interactions with other protocols including Uniswap and Compound.
 To use these you'll need to install the peer dependencies listed in `package.json`.

 ```
-npm install @setprotocol/index-coop-contracts
+npm install @setprotocol/galleon-dao-contracts
 ```

 [22]: https://www.npmjs.com/package/hardhat
 [23]: https://www.npmjs.com/package/typechain

 ## Contributing
 We highly encourage participation from the community to help shape the development of Index-Coop.
-If you are interested in developing on `index-coop` or have any questions, please ping us on [Discord](https://discord.com/invite/RKZ4S3b).
+If you are interested in developing on `galleon-dao` or have any questions, please ping us on [Discord](https://discord.com/invite/RKZ4S3b).

 ## Security

-### TODO: Independent Audits

 ### Code Coverage